trufnetwork/sdk-py/docs/api-reference.md

 ## Role Management

+> Only wallets with manager privileges (e.g. `system:network_writers_manager`) can grant or revoke roles.
+Regular users should request access from the TRUF.NETWORK team.

 ### `client.grant_role(owner: str, role_name: str, wallets: List[str]) -> str`
 Grants a specified role to a list of wallet addresses.